-In July 2015, TFX disclosed the first document pursuant to the CPSS-IOSCO "Disclosure Framework for Financial Market Infrastructures."
-This is the first update of the document.
+In July 2015, TFX disclosed the first document pursuant to the CPSS-IOSCO "Disclosure Framework for Financial Market Infrastructures." then updated it on August 2017.
+This is the second update of the document.
 TFX will continue to update this document when there are major changes, and at least once every two years.